 This iD Tech alumna combined her love of technology with philanthropy to organize a robotics camp for

-Haley gained tremendously from iD Tech Camps, building 21st century skills and learning about vital STEM subjects like robotics and programming.
-But instead of just moving on after camp to reap the benefits for herself, she was inspired to make sure others received the opportunity to do the same.
+Haley took robotics and programming courses at iD Tech Camps held at the University of Texas at Austin, where she learned about the opportunities that studying such subjects could provide.
+So instead of just moving on after camp to reap the benefits for herself, she was inspired to make sure others received the opportunity to do the same.

-“I wanted to share my love of technology with younger kids to show them how much fun it could be, and that you can transform excitement for a hobby or interest into a career.”
+“I wanted to share my love of technology with younger kids, to show them how much fun it could be, and that you can transform excitement for a hobby or interest into a career,” she says.

-She’s also made it a mission to show that programming and robotics are fields not only reserved for the male gender.
-Haley wants girls to know that technology—and its many subjects—isn’t only cool, but so incredibly vital to long term successes in a large number of occupations.
+Haley has also made it her mission to show that programming and robotics are fields not only reserved for the male gender.
+She wants girls to know that technology—and its many subjects—isn’t only cool, but incredibly vital to long-term success in a large number of occupations.

 Inspired by Haley's Story?